Eldfin/SLIFOX/README.md

     The name of the distribution.
 - `amplitude_threshold`: float
     Peaks with a amplitude below this threshold will not be evaluated.
-    Unnecessary if already used in peak pairs calculation.
 - `rel_amplitude_threshold`: float
     Value between 0 and 1.
     Peaks with a relative amplitude (to maximum - minimum intensity of the pixel) below
     this threshold will not be evaluated.
-    Unnecessary if already used in peak pairs calculation.
 - `gof_threshold`: float
     Value between 0 and 1.
     Peaks with a goodness-of-fit value below this threshold will not be evaluated.
-    Unnecessary if already used in peak pairs calculation.
 - `weights`: list (2, )
     The weights for the amplitude and for the goodnes-of-fit, when calculating the significance
 - `only_mus`: boolean